Frequently Asked Questions

 If I want to become a Pharmacist, should I take these classes?

 The typical educational path to becoming a Pharmacist would be to graduate from a four-year institution.
-You should work on the two-year transfer degree while at Edmonds Community College.
+You should work on the two-year transfer degree while at Edmonds College.

 However, successfully completing the Pharmacy Technician Training Program classes will give you opportunity to apply for a Pharmacy Technician license and work within the pharmacy environment.
 This could provide employment while pursuing additional school as well as help you determine if this is the right field for you.
 Training and job experience as a Pharmacy Technician will not satisfy the educational credit requirements but may help you in your career choice and potentially could help in gaining entrance into a pharmacy school.